gabrielmcg/vp-netlify-test/config-core/k8s-config.md

 # Kubernetes configuration

-The current playbooks support the deployment of UCP 3.0.\* which deploys Kubernetes version 1.8.\*.
+The current playbooks support the deployment of UCP 3.1.\* which deploys Kubernetes version 1.11.\*.
 This version of the playbooks will not work with a version of UCP lower than version 3.
-If you wish to deploy using UCP 2.\*, you will need to download the previous release of the playbooks, which is available on the GitHub site.
+If you wish to deploy using UCP 2.\*, you will need to download an earlier release of the playbooks, which are available on the GitHub site.

-The preceding section [\#](#) explains how to assign a worker node to the Kubernetes orchestrator.
+The preceding section explains how to assign a worker node to the Kubernetes orchestrator.
 This sections covers specific Kubernetes configuration, including how to set the pod CIDR and how to configure Kubernetes Persistent Volumes.

 ### Pod CIDR